OPS-E2E-PPE/VBA-Docs/api/Excel.AutoRecover.Time.md

 ## Example

-The following example sets the AutoRecover time interval to 5 minutes and notifies the user.
+The following example sets the **AutoRecover** time interval to 5 minutes, and notifies the user.

 ```vb
 Sub SetTimeValue()